ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 : a machine that analyzes the chemical composition of wine and prints taste reports doesn't have any "qualia" of taste.

 Features of qualia:
+Who would think the sensation of red is intrinsic to the red object?
 - Ineffiable
-- Intrinsic `??What are you talking about?
-What's the connection between intrinsicality and ineffability?
-And the explanation Dennett gives seems to point at 'simplicity' or 'homogenic' instead of intrinsic'; And in p.
-622, dennett even drops the intrinsicity.
-What??`
+- Intrinsic `It seems to mean, qualia is intrinsic to conscious experience; But first, it's not clear why Dennett says this implies it being a simple or atomic property.
+And in IP10 and p.635 where Dennett talks about intrinsicality, he said redness is intrinsic to a ball, or bitterness intrinsic to the chemical.
+So it's intrinsic to the object, not conscious experience?
+Is Dennett's use of intrinsicality consistent at all?`
 - Private, cannot be revealed by behavioral test
 - Directly or immediately apprehensible in consciousness

+**Alternative definition**: non-intentional content

-We cannot define qualia in terms of non-intentional content, because physiological properties are not accessible to introspection (`what's that?`), and some properties that are acccessible to introspection, like making me think about going to bed, may not be qualia. (`what?`)
+**Dennett's remark**: We cannot define qualia in terms of non-intentional content, because physiological properties are not accessible to introspection (`what's that?`), and some properties that are acccessible to introspection, like making me think about going to bed, may not be qualia. (`what?`)

 ## The Traditional Paradox Regained